-MARKET IS SUGGESTING WE ARE AT, OR CLOSE TO, PEAK POLICY RATES
+MARKET IS SUGGESTING WE ARE AT PEAK POLICY RATES

-The top chart shows current expectations for the US Federal Reserve policy rate and those expectations a month ago.
+The top chart shows current expectations for the US Federal Reserve policy rate and those expectations three weeks ago.
 There has not been a meaningful change in expectations.

 The market thinks the Fed is done with its rate hikes.
 It expects a rate cut in Q2 2024.
 From here, a lot will depend on the path of the monthly inflation reports.
 If they continue to show deceleration of inflation, then the market pricing could be correct.